sg-developer-portal/doc-portal-publisher-guide/get-started.md

 Once published, your documentation will be hosted at docs.developer.gov.sg.
 All changes made to your GitHub repository would be automatically synced to the documentation portal.

-### 5. Publish another documentation from same repository
+## Publishing multiple docs

-To publish another documentation from the same repository, repeat Step 1 to 4 of "Publish your documentation with the guided Publishing Wizard" above.
+**You can publish multiple documentation from the same repository!** Simply repeat Step 1 to 4 of "Publish your documentation with the guided Publishing Wizard" above.

 When in the "Document Settings" page, provide a different "Display Name" and "Discription", and ensure a different "HomePage" is selected.